Qabbout/rust-server-client-chat/README.md

 # Rust-server-client-chat

-A simple chatting system client to server written in rust
+A simple chatting system client and server written in rust

 ## Screenshots